blopker/Pheme/README.md

 The [Abstract](https://github.com/blopker/Pheme/wiki/Abstract) is now on the wiki.

 ## Usage
+### With binary
+To run the Pheme server with the binary build provided above, unzip the archive and run:

+    cd pheme-latest
+    chmod +x start
+    ./start

+### From source
 Pheme is a [Play Framework](http://www.playframework.org) web app.
 To run Pheme make sure your `play` command is working.
 If not, download the Play Framework.
 Next run:

 	play start